 The requirements to obtain a permit set forth in §§ 70-3 and 70-6(A)-(E) are preempted by PSL § 130.
-The Applicant requests that the NYSPSC refuse to apply the restriction found in § 70-6 requiring the preparation of tree removal plans because compliance with this local requirement may make the Project impracticable from a cost and economics perspective.
+The Applicant requests that the NYSPSC refuse to apply the restriction found in § 70-6 requiring the preparation of tree removal plans because it is unreasonably restrictive in view of the needs of the consumers and to the extent this local requirement may be interpreted as more restrictive than the conditions imposed by the NYSPSC in its Article VII Certificate and its EM&CP.
+The Applicant has, and will, employ certain measures to mitigate tree clearing, including the Applicant's selection of the Union Avenue South Site for the siting of the OnCS-DC, which has significantly reduced the need for tree clearing.